nachocaru/xaprb.com/content/blog/2006-08-07-how-to-write-multi-table-cross-database-deletes-with-aliases-in-mysql.md

 <blockquote cite="/blog/2006/05/12/why-multi-table-cross-database-deletes-fail-in-mysql/">
   <p>
     The solution is not to alias the tables.
-Itâ€™s less convenient, but itâ€™s the only thing to do sometimes.
+It's less convenient, but it's the only thing to do sometimes.
   </p>
 </blockquote>